 First-Year Student Requirements to Enter the College of Engineering

-- Fully admitted to the University of South Florida as a degree seeking student
+- Be fully admitted to the University of South Florida as a degree seeking student

 Students who do not meet the above criteria can be admitted to the college after satisfactorily completing Calculus I and II and Physics I with lab, all with a minimum grade of C or better (not C-) in no more than two (2) attempts per course while at USF.
 Two attempts includes withdrawal from a course.